grimoirelab-conversion-rate/CR_Metrics_Model/README.md

    url: "https://username:password@localhost:9200"
    params:
      issue_index: # Issue index
      json_file:   # json file for repos messages
-     git_index: # git index
+     git_index:   # Git index
      git_branch:  # None, leave it empty
      from_date:   # (default "1970-01-01") the beginning of time for metric model
      end_date:    # (default today) the end of time for metric model
      out_index:   # new index for metric model
      community:   # the name of community
      level:       # representation of the metrics, choose from repo, project or community.
    ```

 7. Create a `projects.json` file, and it's the same as the `projects.json` concept in grimoirelab.
 Since the script will use the repo URL to filter data, so please keep in mind that you should have collected the data before this process.